Lathierial Boyd: Background and case

 Boyd gave the police permission to search his loft, and Richard Zuley, a white homicide detective, left him shackled to a wall in the precinct station for several hours while he was gone.
-When he returned, according to Boyd, Zuley said, "“No n***** is supposed to live like this."
+When he returned, according to Boyd, Zuley said, "“No nigger is supposed to live like this."
 Later Zuley cobbled together a case that was prosecuted, in part by Zuley's suppressing exculpatory evidence, such as Boyd not matching descriptions of several eyewitnesses of the shooter.

 Boyd had a public defender.
 He agreed to a bench trial in October 1990 and was convicted by the judge, based on what the prosecution presented as eyewitness identification by Warner.
 Boyd's defense failed to make the case for him, to show that Warner could not have seen the shooter, to present his alibi, and other errors.

-Boyd appealed his conviction but was unsuccessful.
+Boyd was sentenced to 82 years in prison, with no hope for release until serving half of his sentence.
+He appealed his conviction but was unsuccessful.
 The Illinois Supreme Court declined to hear his case in 2000.

-In 2001 the television station WGNTV in Chicago had learned about Boyd's case and began its own investigation, including interviews of seven of the nine eyewitnesses.
+By 2001, the television station WGNTV in Chicago had learned about Boyd's case and began its own investigation, including interviews of seven of the nine eyewitnesses.
 With the aid of material and petitions gathered by WGN, on February 6, 2008, Boyd filed "a petition for executive clemency with the Illinois Prisoner Review Board.
 The petition is based on the argument that the evidence supports the pardoning of Boyd based on his actual innocence of the Exodus shootings.